-Higher Education Transitional Skills for Veterans and Families features a course section for all veterans and current military members (especially returning OIF/OEF veterans), their family members, friends, and supporters.
-The course offers 3 units of credit, and it is transferrable to both the University of California (UC) and the California State University (CSU) campuses.
+Higher Education Transitional Skills for Veterans and Families features a course section for all veterans and current military members (especially returning OIF/OEF veterans), their family members, friends and supporters.
+The course offers three units of credit, and it is transferrable to both the University of California (UC) and the California State University (CSU) campuses.